snap-one/docs-driverworks-api/source/includes/35_url/_5-Get.md

 ## Get

 Starts a HTTP GET transfer.
+Note that the maximum amount of data that can obtained using this function is 4,194,304 bytes.
+For downloading larger amounts of data to storage, please see the ``[C4:DownloadFile`]`` function.

 ###### Available from 2.10.5